-We’d ask family members to move around the room with the indoor aerial and shout ‘Stop!’ when the picture looked half decent.
+Issue #2: We’d ask family members to move around the room with the indoor aerial and shout “Stop!” when the picture looked half decent.
 Sadly the poor family members could not transform themselves into statues and hold their position for the entire evening.
 No other option – a trip to the repair shop.

-Watching a programme and suddenly a normal sized human becomes elongated.
-They have taken on ghost like features and the innocent programme has turned into a freak show!
+Issue #3: Watching a programme and suddenly a normal sized human becomes elongated.
+They have taken on ghost-like features and the innocent programme has turned into a freak show.
 Repair shop here we come!

-It was quite a challenge getting the disobedient TV’s out the front door for the journey to the repair shop.
-Those TV’s were hefty and tricky to manoeuvre down a hallway.
+It was quite a challenge getting the disobedient TV set out the front door for the journey to the repair shop.
+Those TV sets were hefty and tricky to manoeuvre down a hallway.
 You’d have to watch your fingers whilst going round sharp bends!
 A second pair of hands was required to open doors and ensure the route out was free from obstructions (electrical cords and vacuum cleaner attachments).
 Tripping and dropping a faulty TV could well result in broken body parts!

 The TV repair shops were busy and a good business to be involved in if you had the know-how.
-They were not the most attractive of places – many appeared dark due to the sheer amount of TV’s in the window blocking out the light.
+They were not the most attractive of places – many appeared dark due to the sheer amount of TV sets in the window blocking out the light.
 We needed them – many of us could not afford to splash out on a new television.
-The valuable service they provided meant our TV’s would be back home in a week or so … free from horizontal lines, fuzziness and freak images!
+The valuable service they provided meant our TV sets would be back home in a week or so, hopefully free from horizontal lines, fuzziness and freak images!